siribi/MAKING_TREES/README.md

 Orthofinder will give you a list of single copy orthologues in the file "OrthoFinder/Results_XXX00/Orthogroups/Orthogroups_SingleCopyOrthologues.txt", and will even gather the protein sequences for you in the directory "OrthoFinder/Results_XXX00/Single_Copy_Orthologue_Sequences".
 These sequences need to be aligned using pal2nal.

 Pal2nal must be run with fasta output.
 Then you can run the script Fasta2Phylip_batch.sh which runs Fasta2Phylip.pl, converting fasta to phylip.
+You can see an example of a phylip file I used [here](https://github.com/siribi/MAKING_TREES/tree/main/examples).

 Next we need to make a concatenated phylip file for our downstream RAxML species tree analysis:
 NB: Remember that the sequences have to be in the same order in all phylip files!